Margaret Bhatty

 Margaret Ruth Bhatty (née Grundy, 5 October 1930 – 20 July 2012) was an Indian schoolteacher, freelance journalist and writer of children's books and short stories for adults.

 Biography

 Early life

 Margaret Ruth Bhatty was born on 5 October 1930 to Mark Vernon Grundy and Pansy Gunasekra in Berinag, which is currently part of the Indian state of Uttarakhand.
 She spent her childhood in Berinag, fishing, hunting and trekking in the Kumaon region.
 A deep love for nature was instilled in her during her growing years in Berinag.
 She attended Wellesley Girls School, Nainital.
 She later went on to pursue a Bachelor of Arts degree from Isabella Thoburn College, Lucknow and then a postgraduate degree in Journalism from Nagpur.

 Family and marriage

-On 17 December 1954, she wed Feroze Bhatty.
+On 17 December 1954, she married Feroze Bhatty.
 They have two children together: a son, Arvind (born 25 December 1955) and a daughter Pritam (born 13 September 1960).

 Bhatty died on 20 July 2012 in Jehangir Hospital, Pune.